 Swami was following the whole conversation from under the blanket.
-He felt a great relief to hear his father giving him up.

--R.K.
-Narayan

-crossly (adv): a little angrily

-scowl (n): an angry look or expression

-porch (n): a covered entrance to a building; a verandah

-sternly (adv): seriously and strictly disgraceful (adj): very bad; shameful tiptoed (v): walked quietly on the tips of his toes curled (v): drew up his legs close to the body and curved his back snoring (v): breathing roughly and noisily while sleeping stirred (v): moved slightly groaned (v): made a deep sad sound pleaded (v): requested scorpions (n): small creatures with a poisonous sting in the long tail laughing-stock: someone or something which seems stupid tumbling (v): falling helplessly scout (n): one who is trained in doing acts of public service notorious (adj): well-known for some bad quality or act faint (v): likely to lose consciousness crouched (v): bent the knees close to the body in fear encased (v): covered himself completely crawled (v): moved slowly, keeping the body close to the ground
+He felt a great relief to hear his father giving him up. -R.K.
+Narayan crossly (adv): a little angrily scowl (n): an angry look or expression porch (n): a covered entrance to a building; a verandah sternly (adv): seriously and strictly disgraceful (adj): very bad; shameful tiptoed (v): walked quietly on the tips of his toes curled (v): drew up his legs close to the body and curved his back snoring (v): breathing roughly and noisily while sleeping stirred (v): moved slightly groaned (v): made a deep sad sound pleaded (v): requested scorpions (n) : small creatures with a poisonous sting in the long tail 1 1 sinuit ereatures with a persone as build in the rong tan laughing-stock: someone or something which seems stupid laughing-stock: someone or something which seems stupid laughing-stock: tumbling (v): someone or something which seems stupid falling helplessly laughing-stock: tumbling (v): scout (n): someone or something which seems stupid falling helplessly one who is trained in doing acts of public service laughing-stock: tumbling (v): scout (n): notorious (adj): someone or something which seems stupid falling helplessly one who is trained in doing acts of public service well-known for some bad quality or act laughing-stock: tumbling (v): scout (n): notorious (adj): faint (v): someone or something which seems stupid falling helplessly one who is trained in doing acts of public service well-known for some bad quality or act likely to lose consciousness laughing-stock: tumbling (v): scout (n): notorious (adj): faint (v): crouched (v): someone or something which seems stupid falling helplessly one who is trained in doing acts of public service well-known for some bad quality or act likely to lose consciousness bent the knees close to the body in fear

-Fill in the boxes using yes/ somewhat/ no. I enjoyed reading the passage.
+Fill in the boxes using yes/ somewh nat/ no. I enjoyed reading the passage.
 I got the idea of the passage on my own.
 I got the idea with the help of my friends in the group.
 The teacher helped me to understand the passage.
 I used the glossary given at the end of the passage.

 - 1) According to the newspaper's report who fought with the tiger? - 2) Can you say why Swami's father read the news to his son? - 3) Did Swami believe the story?
-Give reasons for your answer. - 4) What did Swami's father ask him to prove? - 5) Why did Swami try to change the topic when his father asked him to sleep alone?
+Give reasons for your answer. - 4) What did Swami's father ask him to prove? - 5) Why did Swami try to change the topic when his father asked him to sleep alone? - II.
 Read the following sentences and say whether they are true or false.
-Write T II. for true and F for false statements in the brackets.
+Write T for true and F for false statements in the brackets.
 Correct the false statements.